keweishang/tech-resources/tool/unzip.md

 ## Show Content of Target Path inside ZIP

 Show content of target path, e.g. `path/to/file` inside the target zip, without unziping it.
+Option "`-p`" extracts files to pipe (stdout).
+Nothing but the file data is sent to stdout, and the files are always extracted in binary format, just as they are stored (no conversions). `path/to/file` does not contain leading slash "`/`".

 ```
-$ unzip -l my.zip path/to/file
+$ unzip -p my.zip path/to/file
 ```

 ## References